 What Makes Dental Plaque Dangerous?

 The uncomfortable feeling of plaque building and sticking to your teeth should prompt you to brush your teeth often.
 However, the most disturbing thing about dental plaque isn’t how it feels, but rather what it hides—specifically, over 600 different kinds of oral bacteria.
 A few of these strains are particularly worrisome because they can produce harmful substances that lead to tooth decay and gum disease, both of which could lead to tooth loss, in extreme cases.
-Understanding plaque and oral bacteria, and the signs that they have become threat, will help you better protect your smile from their destructive influences.
+Understanding plaque and oral bacteria, and the signs that they have become a threat, will help you better protect your smile from their destructive influences.

 S. Mutans and Tooth Decay